BradleyCai/bradleycai.github.io/content/posts/first-steps-in-snow-shader/index.md

 {{ video(src="genshin-sand.mp4", width=400) }}

-Specifically, I wanted to recreate the way the sand follows the character really accurately and how the sand gets pushed around with a 3D parallax effect.
+Specifically, I wanted to recreate the way the sand follows the character movements accurately and how the sand gets pushed around with a 3D parallax effect.
 Since Genshin Impact is meant to run on mobile devices we know that the shader is reasonably performant too, so I tried to keep performance in mind when thinking about the technical approach

 To mix things up a little bit I decided to create this effect on snow, but of course with some parameter tweaks and color/texture change we could replicate the sand effect as well

 ## Using physics collisions to get impact locations

 The first thing we'll need to figure out is how to capture the impact location of objects against the snow surface.
-My initial idea for this was to use the built-in physics already happening on the ground.
+My initial idea for this was to use the built-in physics already happening with collisions against the ground.
 We could grab the location of collisions on the snow surface essentially for free, and then pass those coordinates to the shader as an array of `Vector2`s

 Implementing this was fairly straightforward and easy to do, and visualizing these points in a basic shader resulted in the following: